-In its Response, Old North State admits that it wanted to charge, and did charge, Blue Heron rates that were not in effect at the time Old North State entered into a contract to serve Blue Heron's apartment complex.
+Old North State admits in its Response that it wanted to charge, and did charge, Blue Heron rates that were not in effect at the time Old North State entered into a contract to serve Blue Heron's apartment complex.
 Old North State attempted the same tactic for an apartment complex being built by Liberty Senior.
-Old North State does not cite a single piece of legal authority-no statute, case, Commission rule, or Commission order-that supports its attempt to charge customers rates that were not yet in effect at the time of sale.
+Old North State has yet to cite a single piece of legal authority-no statute, case, Commission rule, or Commission order-that supports its attempt to charge customers rates that were not yet in effect at the time of sale.
 That is because this practice is against the law.

 In addition to charging rates that were not yet in effect, Old North State has refused to calculate residential equivalent units ("REUs") in compliance with the Commission's rate orders.
-Instead, Old North State has opted to calculate REUs based on a NCDENR flow-reduction permit (which is applicable only to single-family residences, not apartment complexes).
+Instead, Old North State has opted to calculate REUs based on a NCDENR flow-reduction permit (a permit that, by the way, is applicable only to single-family residences, not apartment complexes).
 The Commission-not the utility or NCDENR-decides how a utility calculates its rates.
+Old North State must comply with the